 If you are someone who starts a business that goes from becoming an employee to an entrepreneur, you need to take risks.
 There is a need for understanding the number one outcome of surviving the whole frustrating and exhausting parts of entrepreneurship.
 As you already know, the system is jam-packed with billions of people who didn’t make it.
 That is enough reason to make you feel disheartened and worried about your business future too.
 Perhaps you often tell your family, friends, therapist, or other people that you are incapable of handling business failure.
+According to Kimberly Key PhD, “The inherent and pervasive fear from kicking off an entrepreneurial venture can activate your primal brain to protect you and make you abandon your venture (either through procrastination of a needed but dreaded task, overwhelmed helplessness, poor relational functioning, etc.).”
 But why is that?
 Well, that’s what we are going to talk about.

 Survive The Business

 The primary goal of a business is surviving.
 Everyone knows that handling it means everything is in a shot-clock.
 It means there’s this consideration of resources and of how much money you have saved in the bank.
 That also includes the calculation of how those financial resources can cover your expenses for quite some time.
 But that’s not the entire focus of the whole progress of the business.
 We will elaborate things on that so spare some time to read carefully.

 The first one is front-end or the process of focusing on getting customers.
 The other one is the back-end.
 It caters the system, support, business growth, and entrepreneurial skills.